Jenna Carpenter: Early life, education and career

 Carpenter was born in Corsicana, Texas.
-She grew up in Hope, Arkansas, and went on to receive her B.S. in Mathematics from Louisiana Tech University.
-She furthered her education to receive her M.S. and Ph.D. in Mathematics at Louisiana State University, where she held an LSU Alumni Federation Fellowship.
+She grew up in Hope, Arkansas, and went on to receive her B.S. in mathematics from Louisiana Tech University.
+She furthered her education to receive her M.S. and Ph.D. in mathematics at Louisiana State University, where she held an LSU Alumni Federation Fellowship.

 After receiving her Ph.D. in 1989, she returned to Louisiana Tech University to become an assistant professor.
 She later on rose to become a Director (Department Head) in the College of Engineering and Science for 10 years and later as the Wayne and Juanita Spinks Endowed Professor and Associate Dean for another 8 years.
 In 2015, she was hired by Campbell University for the position of Founding Dean of Engineering.

 Carpenter's research focuses on integrated STEM curricula and improving the success of women in STEM fields.
 To date she has received over 4.3 million dollars in federal funding.
 She regularly speaks around the country about her research, and one of her most well known speeches is her TEDx talk (“Engineering: Where are the girls and why aren’t they here?”).

+In October 2023 Carpenter was elected president of the Mathematical Association of America, effective July 2024.